Chlamydia trachomatis—the causative agent of Chlamydia infection—and

 N. gonorrhoeae infections in 2014.
 The new recommendations provide information regarding optimal specimen types, the use of tests to detect rectal and oropharyngeal infections, and circumstances when supplemental testing is indicated.
 The recommendations are intended for use by laboratory directors and staff, clinicians and disease control programs.

-In order to evaluate uptake of the CDC recommendations APHL surveyed clinical laboratories in the United States on 2013 and 2015 testing practices.
-The summary data report and filterable data dashboards from the 2013 Chlamydia and Gonorrhea Clinical Laboratory Practices Survey are available.
-The 2013/2015 comparative data will be published here in the Fall of 2018.
+CDC recommendations APHL surveyed clinical laboratories in the United States on 2013 and 2015 testing practices.
+View the summary data report and filterable data dashboards from the 2013 Chlamydia and Gonorrhea Clinical Laboratory Practices Survey.

 Transportation of Specimens for Culture of

-Neisseria gonorrhoeae
+N. gonorrhoeae

-Neisseria gonorrhoeae require culture.
-This
+N. gonorrhoeae require culture.
+APHL's

 Etest® for

-Neisseria gonorrhea Training Module
+N. gonorrhea Training Module

-Run Time: 15 minutes
+Estimated Time: 15 minutes

-Provides an overview of proper set up and interpretation of the
+Provides an overview of proper set up and interpretation of the Etest® method of antimicrobial susceptibility testing for

-Neisseria gonorrhoeae.
+N. gonorrhoeae.